vigetlabs/microcosm/docs/recipes/hydrating-state.md

 ## Deserializing JSON into repo state

-The second argument of `reset` is a boolean flag that indicates if Microcosm should instruct domains to execute `deserialize` on the provided data.
+Data doesn't always ship in a form useable by a repo.
+By setting the second argument of `reset` to true, it tells the repo to execute `deserialize` on the provided data before entering it.

-The primary use case for this is to convert a raw JavaScript object into a complex data structure, such as an ImmutableJS data structure:
+This is primarily to accommodate complex data libraries such as ImmutableJS.
+When resetting, we can tell a domain to convert raw data using the ImmutableJS API:

 ```javascript
 import Microcosm from 'microcosm'